cifanip/quantitative-finance/README.md

-# Quant Research Portfolio (Finance)
+# Quantitative Finance Research

-A collection of notes and case studies on quantitative finance.
+A collection of notes, case studies, theoretical discussions, calculations, and code implementations in quantitative finance.